chaulagaisachin/learnDocker/Module01/README.md

 * Containerd is the underlying technology that is a part of docker engine.

-## Understanding the Docker components
+## Understanding the Docker components & Architecture
 Client Side
 * Docker CLI
 * Remote API